lightvector/KataGo/README.md

       * Once running "Configure" looks good, run "Generate" and then open MSVC and build as normal in MSVC.
    * You can now run the compiled `katago.exe` executable to do various things.
       * Note: You may need to copy the ".dll" files corresponding to the various ".lib" files you compiled with into the directory containing katago.exe.
+      * Note: If you had to update or install CUDA or GPU drivers, you will likely need to reboot before they will work.
       * Example: `katago.exe gtp -model <NEURALNET>.txt.gz -config configs/gtp_example.cfg` - Run a simple GTP engine using a given neural net and example provided config.
       * Example: `katago.exe tuner -model <NEURALNET>.txt.gz` - (For OpenCL) run or re-run the tuner to optimize for your particular GPU.
-      * Example: `katago.exe evalsgf <SGF>.sgf -model <NEURALNET>.txt.gz -move-num <MOVENUM> -config configs/eval_sgf.cfg` - Have the bot analyze the specified move of the specified SGF.
+      * Example: `katago.exe evalsgf <SGF>.sgf -model <NEURALNET>.txt.gz -move-num <MOVENUM> -config configs/evalsgf_example.cfg` - Have the bot analyze the specified move of the specified SGF.
    * Pre-trained neural nets are available on the [releases page](https://github.com/lightvector/KataGo/releases).
    * You will probably want to edit `configs/gtp_example.cfg` (see "Tuning for Performance" above).